 You can still choose to create individual season folders for your date-based shows.

 The Colbert Report – 2014-8-27.mkv

-Note that you can write the date as either YYYY-MM-DD or as DD-MM-YYYY.
-You can also you can use several options for separators (dashes, spaces, or periods).
+Note that you can write the date as either YYYY-MM-DD or DD-MM-YYYY.
+You can also use several separator options (dashes, spaces, or periods).

 Naming Miniseries & TV Specials in Plex

 Miniseries are treated in much the same way as traditional season-based TV shows.

 It helps to think of a miniseries as “Season 01” of a potential multi-year run.
 Whether they make it that far is another story.

 Just name and organize the episodes in the same way you would as a regular season-based show.

 However, TV specials are treated slightly differently than your average TV show episode.